awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-handling-errors.md

 We recommend choosing a newer instance type\.
 For domains running Elasticsearch 6\.7 and later, the following restriction apply:
 + If your existing domain does not use M3 instances, you can no longer change to them\.
 + If you change an existing domain from an M3 instance type to another instance type, you can't switch back\.

+## Hot queries stop working after enabling UltraWarm<a name="aes-troubleshooting-uw"></a>

+When you enable UltraWarm on a domain, if there are no preexisting overrides to the `search.max_buckets` setting, Amazon ES automatically sets the value to `10000` to prevent memory\-heavy queries from saturating warm nodes\.
+If your hot queries are using more than 10,000 buckets, they might stop working when you enable UltraWarm\.

+Because you can't modify this setting due to the managed nature of Amazon Elasticsearch Service, you need to open a support case to increase the limit\.
+Limit increases don't require a premium support subscription\.

 ## Can't downgrade after upgrade<a name="aes-troubleshooting-upgrade-snapshot"></a>